Shubham-Soni-Coder/Oop_in_python/spaceshoot/aboutgame.md

 Space Shoot is an exciting arcade-style game developed using Pygame.
 The objective of the game is to control a spaceship, avoid enemy ships, and shoot them down to score points.
 The game features dynamic gameplay, various enemies, and power-ups to enhance the player's experience.

-## Storyline

-In Space Shoot, you are the last hope for humanity.
-As the captain of the spaceship, your mission is to defend Earth from an alien invasion.
-Navigate through space, destroy enemy ships, and collect power-ups to upgrade your spaceship.
-The fate of the planet rests in your hands!

 ## Features

 - **Spaceship Control**: Navigate your spaceship using the arrow keys.